Latest in: l.a. louver

 7 Jul 2014

 Celebrating the 4th of July with this early work by Ed Kienholz.
 Created in 1963, America My Hometown, was first shown at the historic Dwan Gallery in Los Angeles in the same year.
-Subsequently, it …
+Subsequently, it was …

 Featured Image